The application period for 2017 grants is now open!

-Budget — Provide a one-page budget and budget narrative describing how funding will be used to successfully carry out the project.
+Budget — All applications must be accompanied by an NIH standard budget page (Budget Form “page 4” only) and budget narrative (justification) describing how funding will be used to successfully carry out the project.
 Funds for one year cannot exceed $15,000.
-Applicants are expected to have a budget whereby funds are shared between the academic applicant and the community agency partner; project expenses that will go to support the community partner’s role in the proposed project must be described.
+Applicants are expected to have a budget whereby funds are shared between the academic applicant and the community agency/partner; project expenses that will go to support the community partner’s role in the proposed project must be described.
 While community partners must receive part of the grant funding, the agencies cannot claim overhead or indirect costs as represented on proposed budget.
-Depending on the institution of CTRI member applicant outside of UC San Diego, there will be restrictions on allowable indirect costs (maximum 10 percent of the budget).
-Rules governing federal awards (OMB circular A- 21) apply for the funds.
-Travel and publication costs cannot be covered.
+Depending on the home institution of the CTRI member, there will be restrictions on allowable indirect costs (maximum 10 percent of the budget); UC San Diego Faculty applicants’ home departments will not receive the indirect costs covered by CTRI.
+Rules governing federal awards (OMB circular A-21) apply for the funds.
+No funding will be provided for travel, clerical help, office supplies, books and subscriptions, graduate student support, tuition remission, or publication expenses.
+However, mileage reimbursement requests will be allowed for projects whose community partners are located in distant counties.
 Funds must be spent within 12 months — cost extensions are not permitted.

 Biosketch — Provide a current NIH bio-sketch for the PI, Co-PI and any Co-Is (including postdoctoral fellows and graduate or medical students), and a CV or Resume for the Community Agency Representative.